NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ### Seafile GC
 Seafile GC are going to clean up the deleted files etc. to free space on your server.
 But on the CE (free version) of Seafile it can't run as long as Seafile are running.
 So we are going to make a script and add it to crontab to make it autorun and solve this little issue for us.
+Note that Seafile GC only cleans the files that have excpired from your History and Trash rules in the seafile.conf file, you can read more about it below in that section of the guide.

 First we need to create the file.
 ```